 The OCLC Developer Network is a community of developers collaborating in a "sandbox" environment in order to propose, discuss and test OCLC Web Services.
 This open source, code-sharing infrastructure improves the value of OCLC data for all users by encouraging new OCLC Web Service uses.
 Join the network to: help shape the future of OCLC Web Services; engage in discussion and focus groups relative to current and proposed services; share software code with other network members and the community-at-large in an open source environment; and, provide feedback points for the library community to engage with.
 You can also search the list archive for help with questions, and read the “Linked Data at OCLC” page, which has notes for both demo code and known issues.

 The Bibliographic Framework Transition Initiative was launched by the Library of Congress (LOC) to review libraries’ bibliographic framework and better accommodate future needs.
 This work will be carried out in consultation with the format's formal partners -- Library and Archives Canada, the British Library, the Deutsche Nationalbibliothek and other national libraries, the agencies that provide library services and products, the many MARC user institutions, and the MARC advisory committees.
-You can read more about the initiative at its main website; join in the a community discussion on the associated listserv, or read the LOC’s November 2012 report on linked data and networked library services.
+You can read more about the initiative at its main website or join in the a community discussion on the associated listserv.

 The W3C Linked Data Platform (LDP) provides a charter and background information for people and groups wishing to apply read/write linked data.
 Your organization can participate in the Linked Data Platform Working Group as a WC3 member (or join) in order to take part in the discussions of the group.